What’s it all about?

 The heath itself is the focal point of the area, and provides a genuine sense of detachment from the bustle of the urban environment.
 It is a popular spot for kite flying, walking and other sporty pursuits, as well as the venue for an annual Bonfire Night firework display.
 Nearby Greenwich Park, one of London’s eight Royal Parks, is home to the Prime Meridian Line and Royal Observatory and offers stunning views across the Thames to St Paul’s Cathedral and beyond.
 For those who like to stretch their legs, the Blackheath to Royal Observatory route is filled with beautiful vistas and many opportunities for ice cream breaks.
 Neighbouring Greenwich is a tourist trail staple, with the National Maritime Museum and the Cutty Sark just a short journey away.

-- Planning permission was recently granted to build 130 homes on The Cator Estate, a popular private residential area.
+- Planning permission has been granted to build 130 homes on The Cator Estate, a popular private residential area.

 Rail: Overland trains from Blackheath station take 12 minutes to get to London Bridge and 20 minutes to Charing Cross.
 Other nearby stations include, Greenwich, Kidbrooke and Westcombe Park.